mmbman/Katagiri/1984-05-29-Juundo-Shiki-Talk-2.md

 You should remember; this is very important: cause and effect operate as one.
 Simultaneously.

 This is the original idea of computer.
 The computer you use is still a machine, you know, just the beginners, you know.
-I mean, I think in the army and the jet airframes, and for that jet airframe, there are many kinds of computers in this world you have never seen before.
+I mean, I think in the army and the jet airplanes, and for that jet airplane, there are many kinds of computers in this world you have never seen before.
 But anyway, original idea of computer is based on unity of cause the effect; in other words, oneness of cause and effect, simultaneously.

 What is that?
 How computer works?

-Yesterday I told you, the computer on the shelf.
+Yesterday I told you, the computer on the [ship].

 - Depends on [...]